 How to save money on train travel

-Some Railcards do have an annual fee.
-However, if you use the Railcard often enough, you should soon make that money back in savings.
-In addition to national railcards, a range of regional railcards are available across the country.
+You may have to pay upfront for some railcards.
+If you use the Railcard often enough, you should soon make that money back in savings.

 Some local train operators run their own railcard schemes, check with their website to see what they offer.